CharlieWoodhouse/Land_of_Despair/README.md

 - Mouse aiming for the space gun
 - Scoring system based on zombie elimination and item collection
 - Three lives per game

-**The aim**
-Is to see how long you can survive for, due to it being a round based game, meaning you can gain points and survive rounds to reach a high score.
+- The aim is to see how long you can survive, with round-based scoring.

 **Scoring**